The good thing is: you can always run away from a venomous snake and be fine.

 The good news is: a fast human can always outrun a fast snake.
 But I guess that’s only good news for fast humans.
 A fast snake could definitely catch me.

 But most snakes aren’t that fast, and I would like to think I could get away from the majority of them.
 And since the fastest snakes don’t live where I live, I’m good.
+Snakes also can’t jump or fly, despite what some might tell you.

 More importantly, snakes generally want to avoid us, not chase us down, despite what Hollywood might want us to believe.
 So if you stumble on a snake, don’t turn and run.
 Try to stay calm and back away slowly.
 The snake will be more than happy with that resolution, too.